A truly legendary experience

 "How can I contact you?"

-The dev team doesn't have any public contact.
+The dev team doesn't maintain any public contact channels.
 However, we are in touch with some prominent members of our community so important information always reaches us.

 "Why all this secrecy?"